aricorte/ariastro/Install_UV100.md

 # INSTALL BUTTERFLY IN ALPHACRUCIS (you need to have access to the cluster)
-## This program is a python wrap of GALFITM () and it can be used in two ways:
+### This program is a python wrap of GALFITM () and it can be used in two ways:

-## 1) running GALFITM on a set of stamp with given PSF and input table of initial parameters (examples can be found here)
+### 1) running GALFITM on a set of stamp with given PSF and input table of initial parameters (examples can be found here)

-## 2) create images and plots starting from GALFITM outputs, as fits tables and images (example can be found here)
+### 2) create images and plots starting from GALFITM outputs, as fits tables and images (example can be found here)

+### In here we explain how to install it (NB you need to have anaconda installed in your computer)

 ## 1) load python3 in uv30
 ```